 While each baby develops at his or her own pace, you should be aware of certain milestones your child should be reaching.
 Failure to reach certain milestones may be a sign of medical or developmental problems requiring special attention.
-You should let your baby's doctor know if at four months your child:
+You should let your baby's doctor know if at 4 months your child:

-- > Doesn't bring objects to mouth - > Begins babbling, but doesn't try to imitate any of your sounds - > Doesn't push down with legs when feet are placed on a firm surface - > Has trouble moving one or both eyes in all directions - > Crosses eyes most of the time (occasional crossing of the eyes is normal in these first months) - > Doesn't pay attention to new faces, or seems very frightened by new faces or surroundings
+- > Doesn't bring objects to mouth - > Doesn't push down with legs when feet are placed on a firm surface - > Has trouble moving one or both eyes in all directions - > Crosses eyes most of the time (occasional crossing of the eyes is normal in these first months)